LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The challenge with conventional homogeneity systems lies in their substantial size, weight, and cost.
 Even when targeting smaller areas of the body, large devices are often necessary.
 In response to this, there is a growing interest in developing low-field (+mri) systems that utilize various magnet types, including permanent magnets.
 These systems, while offering advantages in energy efficiency and reduced complexity, face a significant challenge related to the inherent variability in the strength of permanent magnets.
 Achieving homogeneity in the magnetic field is crucial for accurate imaging or comparative analyses.
 While incapable of producing images due to lower magnetic field strength, low-field systems facilitate the comparison of different field behaviors and the identification of anomalies.
 O'Reilly and Teeuwisse and de Gans [@OReilly2019-rn] have already demonstrated low-cost and small-scale implementations with low-field (+mri) in 2021.

 Permanent magnets, usually arranged in a circular "Hallbach array" around the (+mri), are commonly employed in low-field systems.
 However, their drawback is the inherent variability in strength, complicating the achievement of a homogeneous field and requiring precise strength information for correct magnet ordering and (+mri) construction.
+Completed MRI systems pose significant challenges for retrospective adjustments, particularly when individual magnets impact the overall homogeneity of the magnetic field.
+While deviations in homogeneity can be measured post-assembly, the intricate task of readjustment becomes formidable.
+An approach dictates that meticulous adjustments to the magnets should be undertaken proactively, prior to the finalization of the MRI system.

 The focus of this thesis is on advancing low-frequency (+mri) technology by addressing the sensor-usability of permanent magnets used in these systems.
 The variability in the strength of permanent magnets poses a significant obstacle to constructing an (+mri) with the necessary precision for homogenous field generation.

 To address this challenge, the thesis proposes the development of a comprehensive hardware and software framework.
 The hardware system aims to selectively measure magnetic fields at different locations or fully around a permanent magnet using different sensors.
 The accompanying open-source software is designed not only to facilitate measurements with different sensors but also to enable the characterization of different objects.

 The sensor testing process involves two key tests.
 Firstly, the linearity of the magnetic fields is measured with all sensors to assess the feasibility of using specific sensors.
 Secondly, the homogeneity of the sensors is evaluated to determine its capability to measure with precision greater than 1,000 (+ppm).
+In the end, the sensors should also measure how uniform the magnetic field is in a completed (+mri) system.

 This research initiative seeks to contribute to the improvement of low-frequency (+mri) systems by enhancing the accuracy of permanent magnet characterization.
 The outcomes of this thesis will provide insights into the selection and evaluation of sensors for future low-field (+mri) research, ultimately contributing to advancements in medical imaging technologies.